 Add New Curve Names... allows the user to change the curve names.
 You might want to do this after importing a meaningless pseudo curve name.
 For example if you imported a set of Atlas logs with a PNLS neutron you can change PNLS to CNC which is a proper Atlas curve name.
 JLog would not recognize PNLS but will recognize CNC as far as crossplot overlays and crossplot porosity is concerned.
 The JLog file has to be closed to use this feature.

-The Rw submenu contains routines for calculating fluid resistivity at reservoir depth and Sigma fluid from Fluid Resistivity or Salinity, Rw from the SP and percent formation water from wireline test samples or DST samples.
+The Rw submenu contains routines for calculating fluid resistivity (Rw or Rmf) at reservoir depth and Sigma fluid from measured Fluid Resistivity and temperature or Salinity (see Tip #33 of JLog tips.doc), Rw from the SP and percent formation water from wireline test samples or DST samples.
 Rw estimation from SP and salinity data is one of the first things done in a log evaluation.

 Section III: Logs Menu